 Once you are happy with this drawing, move on to the next part.

-This step requires you to have good control on your stroke thickness, stroke intensity, and shading (if you plan to add lights and shadows to your drawing).
+Congrats !
+You made it this far!!
+This step is now the testing time - meaning, it will decide the final outline of your drawing.This step requires you to have good control on your stroke thickness, stroke intensity, and shading (if you plan to add lights and shadows to your drawing).
 Now that you have your 3d structure all ready, you need to smoothen out edges where you need.
 For instance, in the camera, the top part (cuboid/trapezius) had rounded corners so this will be the time to do just that.
 You can move further by adding more details like adding the texture.
-This article is focussed on Simplification only but if you really are unsure how to go further then go ahead and read my Improve your Drawing article; I have shared some really important tips that can help you transform your drawings in the right direction.
+This article is focused on Simplification only but if you really are unsure how to go further then go ahead and read my Improve your Drawing article; I have shared some really important tips that can help you transform your drawings in the right direction.

 That’s all for now!